dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/deployment-types/hybrid/kubernetes/configuration.md

 ## Per-location configuration

-When [adding a code location](/dagster-plus/managing-deployments/code-locations) to Dagster+ with a Kubernetes agent, you can use the `container_context` key on the location configuration to add additional Kubernetes-specific configuration.
+{/* When [adding a code location](/dagster-plus/managing-deployments/code-locations) to Dagster+ with a Kubernetes agent, you can use the `container_context` key on the location configuration to add additional Kubernetes-specific configuration.
+If you're using the Dagster+ Github action, the `container_context` key can also be set for each location in your `dagster_cloud.yaml` file, using the same format. */}
+When [adding a code location](/todo) to Dagster+ with a Kubernetes agent, you can use the `container_context` key on the location configuration to add additional Kubernetes-specific configuration.
 If you're using the Dagster+ Github action, the `container_context` key can also be set for each location in your `dagster_cloud.yaml` file, using the same format.

-The following example [`dagster_cloud.yaml`](/dagster-plus/managing-deployments/dagster-cloud-yaml) file illustrates the available fields:
+{/* The following example [`dagster_cloud.yaml`](/dagster-plus/managing-deployments/dagster-cloud-yaml) file illustrates the available fields: */}
+The following example [`dagster_cloud.yaml`](/todo) file illustrates the available fields:

 ```yaml
 # dagster_cloud.yaml